Cindy Aulby | David Byrom | Anna de Little | Julie Gribble | Melanie Paul | Vashti Pontaks | Gilad Shavit | Angela Vincent | Jake William

 She has worked in Hobart since 1997 as a Body Centred Counsellor and teacher, Breathwork Practitioner and teacher, Inner Guide, Group Facilitator, Healer and Artist.

-Cindy is a heartful and compassionate practitioner, offering:
+Cindy is a heartful and compassionate practitioner, currently offering Breathowrk and Body Centred Counselling sessions for individuals and couples.

 "The guiding light of all my work is the knowing that we are all exactly who we are meant to be, that our work is to uncover the truth of who we already are, to undo and heal the damage that gets in the way of that, and to unlearn who we've been taught to be.